jakobhandersen/jakobhandersen.github.io/about.md

 permalink: /about/
 ---

-Welcome to my website
-It is a site that basically is a kind of web CV / blog.
+Welcome to my website which is basically a kind of online portfolio or a CV blog.

 A little bit about me:
 I am born in 1982 in Aarhus, Denmark and I currently live in Helsinki, Finland.